 |12 diciembre, 2019|

-Título: Bilevel optimisation and pricing problems
+Título: Bilevel optimization and pricing problems

 Ponente: Martine Labbé (Université Libre de Bruxelles)